geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 ### Task 4 – Prepare for Microsoft Azure Active Directory

 Azure Active Directory is needed to perform several configuration steps when installing Microsoft 365.
 These steps are performed using Windows PowerShell.
-However, before you can use PowerShell to access Azure AD, you must first install the Windows PowerShell modules that enable you to access Azure AD through PowerShell.
-In this task, you will prepare for using Azure AD by installing these PowerShell modules.
+In this task, you will install the Azure AD module into Windows PowerShell so that you can perform various configuration steps in later labs.

 1. On the LON-DC1 VM, in Internet Explorer, enter the following URL in the address bar: **http://aka.ms/t01i**   <br/>